Barcode Scanners Information

-Reading a bar code involves a method to detect the code and tranform it into a digital representation.
-The most common method uses light that is aimed onto one part of the code at a time and detected by a light sensor that reads the reflected light.
+Reading a barcode requires a method to detect the code and transform it into a digital representation.
+The most common method uses light aimed onto one part of the code at a time and detected by a light sensor that reads any reflected light.

 More advanced readers use a laser beam that is automatically scanned over the code with a rotating mirror to illuminate one part of the code at a time.
 Other methods include a camera to see the code which is interpreted into the corresponding light and dark areas.

-Bar codes scanners consist of a scanner, a decoder (either built-in or external), and a cable used to connect the reader to a computer.
-The scanner captures and translates the bar code into numbers and/or letters.
+Barcodes scanners consist of a scanner, a decoder (either built-in or external), and a cable to connect the reader to a computer.
+The scanner captures and translates the bar code into numbers and letters.
 The data is then sent to a computer and analyzed by a software application.

-- Slot card bar/matrix code scanners are designed to read imprinted bar or matrix code cards that are passed through the aperture on the reader.
-These are stationary devices which involve manually pulling the coding item through the shot.
+Slot card bar/matrix code scanners read imprinted bar or matrix code cards that are passed through the aperture on the reader.
+These are stationary devices which involve manually pulling the coded item through the shot.
 Slot scanners are typically used to scan bar codes on identification cards.

-- A wand scanner is typically made from 1/2" stainless steel tubing or from plastic; the optics are in the front of the scanner.
+A wand scanner is typically made from ½" stainless steel tubing or from plastic; the optics are in the front of the scanner.
 This is the simplest bar code reader since it contains no moving parts.
-The wand scanner must be moved by the user's hand across and in contact with the bar code.
-While the wand is moving across the bar code, the reflected light is converted to electrical signals through a photocell in the wand.
+The wand scanner must be moved by hand across and in contact with the barcode.
+While the wand is moving across the barcode, the reflected light is converted to electrical signals through a photocell in the wand.
 It is durable and inexpensive but may present a challenge for the user who must move the wand at a particular speed and angle.

-- A hand held or gun type scanner can be a non-contact or near-contact scanner, which generally uses a beam of focused light to read the bar code.
-Also known as a charge-couple device (CCD) scanner, this type of scanner is most commonly used in retail since it takes several readings each time to reduce error.
-A disadvantage of this type of scanner is that it cannot read a bar code that is wider than its input face.
+A hand held or gun type scanner can be a non-contact or near-contact scanner, which generally uses a beam of focused light to read the barcode.
+Also known as a charge-couple device (CCD) scanner, this type of scanner is most commonly used in retail since it takes several readings at once to reduce error.
+A disadvantage of this type of scanner is that it cannot read a barcode that is wider than its input face.

-- An image scanner is a more advanced type of bar code scanner.
-Also known as a camera reader, the device uses a small video camera to capture an image of the bar code.
-Sophisticated digital image processing techniques are then used to decode the bar code.
-Advantages of image scanners include a longer scan distance (3 to 9 inches) and lower cost when compared to a laser scanner.
+An image scanner is a more advanced type of barcode scanner.
+Also known as a camera reader, the device uses a small video camera to capture an image of the barcode.
+Sophisticated digital image processing techniques are then used to decode the barcode.
+Advantages of image scanners include a longer scan distance (3 to 9 in.) and lower cost when compared to a laser scanner.

 Active non-contact or near-contact scanners may be stationary as an option.
 Gun type readers can also be fitted with optional fixed mounting.

-- Infrared light—Infrared light bar codes are used for high security black-on-black bar codes.
+Infrared light—Infrared light barcodes are used for high security black-on-black barcodes.
 They are also used in other specialty applications such as photo processing, where visible light would expose photographic products.
-The reader can read visible bar codes however; bar codes printed with inks other than carbon base black will not be visible to infrared scanners.
+The reader can read visible bar codes however; barcodes printed with inks other than carbon base black will not be visible to infrared scanners.

-- Visible light—A visible light scanner is used if the actual bars and lines of the bar code can be seen with the human eye.
-The light produced by the device is often red so that the user can see where the scanner is 'looking' in order to better align the product being scanned and ensure the device is working.
+Visible light—A visible light scanner is used if the actual bars and lines of the barcode can be seen with the human eye.
+The light produced by the device is often red so that the user can see where the scanner is aimed in order to better align the product being scanned and ensure the device is working.
 Visible scanners can also read codes where the bars may be printed on a color other than black.

-- Laser—Lasers provide a non-contact device allowing for a large depth of field.
-They capture data by measuring the laser light reflected back from a bar code.
+Laser—Lasers provide a non-contact device allowing for a large depth of field.
+They capture data by measuring the laser light reflected back from a barcode.
 The reflected light receptor is a diode that converts the reflectance impulses into a digital signal.
-There are several disadvantages to bar code scanners with laser light sources.
-Performance can vary by user during to movement of the laser and over time parts may wear or become damaged.
+There are several disadvantages to barcode scanners with laser light sources.
+Performance can vary by user due to movement of the laser and over time parts may wear or become damaged.

 Image Credit: The Global Language of Business